MindIR Compact (MIC)

 mic@1522095.3x2.26 µsMind IR (text)

 Benchmark: 6-node neural network layer (param, matmul, add, relu).
-See BENCHMARK_RESULTS.md for methodology.
+See BENCHMARK_RESULTS.md for methodology, or run mic_map_benchmark_v2.py to reproduce all numbers locally.

 Feature Comparison